-George Parrot, also known as George Francis Warden, George Manuse, George Curry, and Big Nose George, is infamous not only for being hanged as an outlaw, but also for being the only man in American history who became a pair of shoes after his death.
+George Parrot, also known as George Francis Warden, George Manuse, and Big Nose George, is infamous for being hanged as an outlaw and for being the only man in American history who became a pair of shoes after his death.

-Led by a man named Sim Jan, the outlaws were active in the Powder River country, robbing pay wagons and stages of cash shipments and relieving passengers of their money and jewelry.
-The gang was also comprised of members, Frank McKinney, Joe Manuse, Jack Campbell, John Wells, Tom Reed, Frank Tole, and Dutch “Charley” Burress.
+Led by a man named Sim Jan, the outlaws were active in the Powder River country of Wyoming, robbing pay wagons and stagecoaches of cash shipments and relieving passengers of their money and jewelry.
+The gang was also comprised of Frank McKinney, Joe Manuse, Jack Campbell, John Wells, Tom Reed, Frank Tole, and Dutch “Charley” Burress.

-On August 16, 1878, the road agents planned to rob a Union Pacific train near Medicine Bow by manipulating the tracks so that so that the train would derail.
+On August 16, 1878, the road agents planned to rob a Union Pacific train near Medicine Bow by manipulating the tracks to derail the train.
 However, as seven of the outlaw members hid in the brush waiting for the train to arrive, a section crew came along and discovered the tampered rail.

 Frank Tole was killed the next month while trying to rob the Black Hills Stage Line.